Tips for Visiting Napa & Sonoma with Kids

 Since we were traveling with such a big group, we were lucky that we were able to alternate watching kids at different times (plus had family nearby that graciously offered to babysit), while the rest of the adults went out exploring.

-But with all of us wanting to go to dinner together, we decided to hire Napa Valley Nanny to watch all the kids for one night while we snuck away.
+But sometimes the adults just want to head out together, we decided to hire Napa Valley Nanny to watch all the kids for one night while we snuck away.
 It was a little spendy, as with everything in Napa, but fairly reasonable compared to what most hotels will charge for babysitting services.

-We were very happy with the girls that were assigned to us, and the kids had a blast playing with the toys they brought!
+We were very happy with the caregivers and the kids had a blast playing with the toys they brought!

 The worst part about vacationing with kids is all the extra stuff they require.
 Napa Valley Baby Gear Rentals makes it a little easier by offering just about everything you might need: from high chairs to portable cribs and even baskets of toys.